ladrians/RoboND-WhereAmI-Project-P6/README.md

 #### Other parameters

  * `gui_publish_rate` was lowered to 4Hz to improve performance.
- * `transform_tolerance` time with which to post-date the transform that is published, incresed its value from 0.1 to 0.3.
+ * `transform_tolerance` time with which to post-date the transform that is published; incresed its value from 0.1 to 0.3.
- * `kld_err` is the maximum error between the true distribution and the estimated distribution changed, its default value 0.01 was changed to 0.05.
+ * `kld_err` is the maximum error between the true distribution and the estimated distribution changed; its default value 0.01 was changed to 0.05.

 ### Navigation Stack